AleTatti/ssuitslsu-pipeline/README.md

 7. Extract SSU, ITS and LSU regions with ITSx.
 8. Build per‐genus 45S FASTA sets, align with MAFFT, and infer ML trees with IQ-TREE.
 9. Provide per‐sample and per‐step timing breakdown.
+10. Writes all stdout/stderr via tee into ssuitslsu_YYYYMMDD_HHMMSS.log in the working directory

 ---